andrevitta/Risk-Game-Project/README.md

 # Running the game

 Execute file   and follow the instructions.
+This is a Lord of the Rings theme Risk.

-  # Game Dinamic
+# Game Dynamic

 * Setting the Game round

+At First, countries are distributed for all players them playing order is set so each player start to place first round armies.

 * Rounds

+Map will be display in at the begining of eqch player turn at each round

+At the begining of each round , all player receive an amont of armies based on the amonut of countries they have.
+In the playing order them place their armies and the turn go back to the first player, so he can decid what to do.

   * Attacking
+When attacking it will attack until is no longer possible

+  * Moving Armies

+  * No action and passing turn

+As this game go on until the end!

 * Game finish

 Game will finish when there is only on player
-* Map will be display in at the begining